runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README.md

-# Module 1 Introduction to the USTB: Recording and prosessing an ultrasound image
+# Module 1 Introduction to the USTB: Recording and prosessing ultrasound images

 The lab assignments for module 1 consists of using existing USTB examples for part 2 and 3 of the exercise.